Disclaimer: This is Untrue.

 *

-"House of Lorraine in Wikipedia"
+"House of Lorraine on Wikipedia"

 https://en.wikipedia.org/wiki/House_of_Lorraine

-For example, in reference to Rennes, Richard Wagner, who composed
+For example, in reference to Rennes, Richard Wagner, who composed Wolfram von Eschenbach's King Arthur opera Parsifal, purportedly visited Rennes to seek the Holy Grail.

-Bertrand de Blanchefort was the 6th Grand Master of the Knights Templar
+Aside from that, the Cathar Bertrand de Blanchefort, who was the 6th Grand Master of the

-started unknown engineering works there.
+and started unknown engineering works there.
+Thus, Rennes, the Cathars, and the Knights

-Thus, Rennes, Cathars, and the Knights Templar are tied to the Holy Grail.
+Templar are tied to the Holy Grail.

 *

-"Parsifal in Wikipedia"
+"Parsifal on Wikipedia"

 https://en.wikipedia.org/wiki/Parsifal

-Consequently, the authors presumed as follows.
+Consequently, the authors presumed as follows:

 Germanic tribes' migration to the southwest started around 400 CE,

-Germanic tribes entered Gaul.
+and these Germanic tribes entered Gaul.

 and Merovech's tribe founded the Merovingian dynasty (481 - 751 CE)